New Employee Forms and Information

 Welcome to U.S. Bank.
 This page describes what you need to do on or before your first day of work to ensure a smooth transition.
 It also explains other important action steps to take within your first 30 days.

 Complete Form I-9

-Form I-9 is a U.S. government form.
-It’s used to verify the identity and employment authorization of people who are hired to work in the United States.
+Form I-9 is a U.S. government form used to verify the identity and employment authorization of people who are hired to work in the United States.
 New or rehired employees must complete Section 1 of Form I-9 and present identification and work authorization documents to their employers.
 Section 1 of the form I-9 is included in our onboarding package through the U.S. Bank Employment Center.

 - On your first day of work, present original, unexpired documents to your manager or HR business partner (HRBP) to enable U.S. Bank to complete Section 2 of your Form I-9.
 See page 9 of this sample Form I-9 for a list of acceptable documents.

 Important: You may present one document from List A OR a combination of documents from Lists B and C. Because U.S. Bank participates in the federal government’s E-Verify program, if you choose to present a document from List B, it must contain a photograph.

 - Section 2 must be completed by the end of your fourth day of work.
-If you don’t present acceptable documents within this timeframe, you may be sent home to retrieve them and your starting date or time may be delayed.
-In some cases, you may be placed on an unpaid leave of absence until you present the documents, or your employment may be terminated.
+If you don’t present acceptable documents within this timeframe, you will be sent home to retrieve them and placed on an unpaid leave of absence until you present the documents, or your employment may be terminated.

 - U.S. Bank is required to retain photocopies of certain Section 2 identification documents.
-The person who completes Section 2 of your Form I-9 is responsible for submitting these photocopies.
-If he/she doesn’t do this, you’ll receive an email from HRConnection asking you to do so.
+The person who completes Section 2 of your Form I-9 is responsible for uploading these documents to U.S. Bank Employment Center.

 Before your first day of work, review and complete other applicable forms.